apollographql/apollo-client/docs/source/caching/cache-configuration.md

 1. The cache [generates a unique ID](#generating-unique-identifiers) for every identifiable object included in the response.
 2. The cache stores the objects by ID in a flat lookup table.
-3. Whenever an object is stored with the same ID as an _existing_ object, the fields of those objects are _merged_.
-The new object overwrites the values of any fields that appear in the existing object.
+3. Whenever an incoming object is stored with the same ID as an _existing_ object, the fields of those objects are _merged_.
+If the incoming object and the existing object share any fields, the incoming object _overwrites_ the cached values for those fields.
+Fields that appear _only_ in the existing object _or_ the incoming object are preserved.

 Normalization constructs a partial copy of your data graph on your client, in a format that's optimized for reading and updating the graph as your application changes state.